Amshaker/Mobile-O/README.md

 ## 📣 Announcement

 - **Mobile-O** is now fully released!
-This includes models, training and evaluation code, inference scripts, and the complete mobile app.
+This includes models, training and evaluation code, inference scripts, paper, and the complete mobile app.

 ---
 ## 📌 Overview